 The Bachelor of Arts in Christian Leadership program is a four-year course of study suited to the student who desires extensive training for the purpose of leadership in the church and/or business environment.
-The program consists of 108 credit hours of required courses and 12 credit hours of elective study relevant to church and organizational leadership.
-Courses have been aligned in four specific disciplines: Biblical and Organizational Leadership, Biblical Studies, Theology, and Practical Ministry.
+The program consists of 120 credit hours of required courses.
+Courses have been aligned in five specific disciplines: General Studies, Biblical and Organizational Leadership, Biblical Studies, Theology, and Practical Ministry.
 In addition to the 120 hours of academic studies, students are required to fulfill the Leadership in Action requirement.
 Also, transfer students who have completed an Associate of Arts degree from an approved college or university may apply to the Bachelor of Arts Transfer Program, a focused core program consisting of approximately 60 credit hours.